Harkness Learning

 What is Harkness Learning?

 It is a teaching method that was developed at Philips Exeter Academy in 1930 upon the impetus of philanthropist Edward Harkness, who sought to move the US’s elite boarding schools beyond rote learning.
 Through further gifts, the method spread to St. Paul’s, The Lawrenceville School, and Kingswood-Oxford School.
 The concept is simple but revolutionary.
-Students and their teacher sit together around a round table to discuss the day’s topic.
-It is not a forum for debate, but rather a collaborative approach to problem solving in which there is joint exploration, listening, and sharing.
+Students and their teacher sit together around a table to discuss the day’s topic.
+It is not a forum for debate, but rather a collaborative approach to problem-solving in which there is joint exploration, listening, and sharing.
 Student curiosity is encouraged, students are empowered to take academic risks, and community is strengthened as students practice mutual respect, compassion and empathy.

 Our Vision for ACS Beirut